Cybersecurity Vulnerabilities: the Problem With Containers

 Besides vulnerable libraries that can potentially infect the rest of the workloads, there is a number of risks that are implied when we talk about platforms like Docker as well as orchestration tools like Kubernetes.
 It is important to understand the overall nature of container attacks and what adversaries are striving to achieve if you want to effectively mitigate cyber threats associated with them.

 For starters, the initial access attack vector usually widely exploits the fact that software applications that are being deployed, rely on packages and components, as well as chains of dependency and commonly accessible libraries.
 Injecting malicious code is more than real for the attackers.
 To boot, the malware might go undetected and spread quite fast, resulting in a so-called supply chain attack.
+Using cyber-risk management platforms can help you with protection from new attacks.

 Another concern is threats leveraging lateral movement and privilege escalation.
 Developers should be aware of the basic configuration of access management in containers and set up custom settings if needed, guided by a principle of least privilege.